hynek/characteristic/docs/examples.rst

 - a nice ``__repr__``,
 - comparison methods that compare instances as if they were tuples of their attributes,
-- and -- optionally but by default -- an initializer that uses the keyword arguments to initialize the specified attributes before running the class’ own initializer (you just write the validator!).
+- and an initializer that uses the keyword arguments to initialize the specified attributes before running the class’ own initializer (you just write the validator!).

 .. doctest::